A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Signatures, the BBY bijection, and the Bernardi bijection

 \subsection{Triangulating cycle signatures of graphs}

-As introduced in Section~\ref{sign}, for graphs, we have a nice description (Theorem~\ref{triangular}) for the triangulating cycle signatures.
+For graphs, we have a nice description (Theorem~\ref{triangular}) for the triangulating cycle signatures.
 We will prove the result and use it to check an example where a triangulating cycle signature is not acyclic.

 Let $G$ be a graph where multiple edges are allowed (loops are of no interest here).
 By cycles of $G$, we mean simple cycles.
 When we add cycles, we view them as vectors in $\mathbb{Z}^E$.

 We start with a basic lemma.
 We cannot find a reference, so we prove it briefly.